 Publisher and CEO

 Will Anderson has served as the Publisher and Chief Executive Officer of The Christian Post since 2010.
 Mr. Anderson previously worked in the sales and editorial departments, where he started with the company, while also leading as campus ministry director on several college campuses in the U.S. As Publisher of The Christian Post, he led the publication to become the #1 Religion/Spirituality website in the world, according to ComScore, the leading Internet analytics firm.
-Mr. Anderson lives with his wife, Jenny, in New York City.
+Mr. Anderson lives with his wife, Jenny, and daughter, Dove, in New York City.

 Dr. Richard Land serves as the Executive Editor of The Christian Post, President of Southern Evangelical Seminary, and President Emeritus of the Southern Baptist Convention’s Ethics & Religious Liberty Commission, where he has served since 1988.
 Dr. Land was featured in Time Magazine as one of "The Twenty-five Most Influential Evangelicals in America,” and had served five terms with the U.S. Commission on International Religious Freedom after his appointment by former President George W. Bush.
 Dr. Land, however, says his proudest accomplishment is his more than 35-year marriage to his wife, Dr. Rebekah Land, and his personal investment with her in the lives of their three adult children: Jennifer, Richard, Jr., and Rachel.